Butterific/hackjps-project/README.md

 we are proud of the entire website and the formating!
 ## What we learned
 we learned that making a website even with the help of ai is not easy and can come with a lot of challengs espcially with apis.
-## What's next for Type Yout FATE!
+## What's next for Type Your FATE!
 Im going to try to get this game to more sites and make bigger and better projects.